sparkstartconsulting/IBKR-API-Rust/README.md

 # IBKR-API-Rust

+## This is currently in progress.
+Just started, so do not use for trading

-Port of Interactive Broker's trading API written in Rust (API_Version=9.76.01)
+Port of Interactive Broker's trading API written in Rust (API_Version=10.12.01)

 Please see the latest IB Tws Api documentation here: <http://interactivebrokers.github.io/tws-api/introduction.html>.